cobalthq/cobalt-product-public-docs/content/en/Integrations/webhooks.md

 |---|---|
 | <li>Pentest created</li><li>[Pentest state](/penteststates/) changed</li> | <li>Finding created</li><li>Finding state changed</li>

+For security reasons, we only post essential details about webhook events, such as their ID and type.
+To retrieve more information about the event, use the [Cobalt API].

 ## Configure Webhooks in the UI

 Let’s configure webhooks in the Cobalt app.